MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-ent-edu-overview.md

 ## How it works

 MCC is a hybrid (mix of on-premises and cloud resources) SaaS solution built as an Azure IoT Edge module and Docker compatible Linux container deployed to your Windows devices.
 The Delivery Optimization team chose IoT Edge for Linux on Windows (EFLOW) as a secure, reliable container management infrastructure.
 EFLOW is a Linux virtual machine, based on Microsoft's first party CBL-Mariner operating system.
-It’s built with the IoT Edge runtime and validated as a tier 1 supported environment for IoT Edge workloads.
-MCC will be a Linux IoT Edge module running on the Windows Host OS.
+It's built with the IoT Edge runtime and validated as a tier 1 supported environment for IoT Edge workloads.
+MCC is a Linux IoT Edge module running on the Windows Host OS.

 1. The Azure Management Portal is used to create MCC nodes.
 1. The MCC container is deployed and provisioned to the server using the installer provided in the portal.